9. Study close out

 For more information on study close out, read SOP 13 in the National Standard Operating Procedures for Clinical Trials including Teletrials.
 Access the National SOPs

+The decision to close-out a study should be an agenda item at one of the regular operations/communications meetings between sites.
 Close out of a teletrial might take place a few months or up to a year after the final patient visit at your site.

 Study Close Out Checklist

 Follow the Study Close Out Checklist below to help with closing out a teletrial:

 - Data & Documentation – ensure all required data has been collected and verify that study files are updated and complete.

 - Drug Accountability – finalise accountability and disposition of Investigational Product.

 - Signatures – Collect final signatures on any logs or reports.

 - Discussions & Decisions – discuss overall study conduct and achieving at the site.

 - Clean House – dispose or return any trial specific supplied or samples.